top of page

 • Do not have anyone speaking (speeches/toasts) during meals.
 Unfortunately, television and movies repeatedly depict actors doing toasts while guests are eating and that is far from reality.
 Schedule toasts and speeches before or toward the end of the meal.
 FYI: If you really want your guests to pay attention, then definitely before a meal because there are no other distractions to deal with.

 • Some guests may cut their night short if an abundance of children are in attendance.
-Many people are not comfortable socializing and/or drinking around kids, and if the dance floor gets overtaken by them it could spell doom for your party.
+Many people are not comfortable socializing and/or drinking around young children, and if the dance floor gets overtaken by them it could spell doom for your party.
 Click here to read expert advice courtesy of Martha Stewart Weddings.

 bottom of page